puppetlabs/puppetlabs-apache/README.md

 Installs and configures [`mod_fcgid`][].

 The class makes no effort to individually parameterize all available options.
-Instead, configure `mod_fcgid` using the `options` [Hash][].
+Instead, configure `mod_fcgid` using the `options` [hash][].
 For example:

 ~~~ puppet
 class { 'apache::mod::fcgid':